 Although lots of your potential clients’ contacts are available online, today’s digital environment does not always allow for a thorough investigation of their quality.
-This is why lots of decision-makers looking for new customers wonder what on earth a qualified lead is and how to set criteria to identify them.
+This is why lots of decision-makers looking for new customers wonder what on earth a qualified business lead is and how to set criteria to identify them.

 If you’re also working on your B2B lead generation strategy aiming to enhance your business results, this article will provide you with the necessary knowledge and answer all your questions.
 You will find out how to tell high-quality prospects from the people who aren’t likely to buy from you.
 You will also learn what makes marketing and a sales-qualified lead different and get to know how to convert them properly.